The Crescent Hotel in the Ozark Mountain town of Eureka Springs is said to be the most haunted hotel in America!

 The Sad Days of the Baker Hospital

-Due to the tough economic times of the depression the college was forced to closed completely.
 In 1937 the hotel was purchased by a psychopathic con-man named Norman Baker.
 Thus began the creepiest time period of the Crescent Hotel.

 Baker began a pseudo-scientific establishment which he named Baker’s Cancer Curing Hospital.